yuzu-emu/yuzu-emu.github.io/site/content/help/early-access/index.md

 >}}

 #### Step 7
-On the next page of the installer, paste the token that you previously copied in `Step 4`, and click `Verify Token.`
+On the next page of the installer, paste the token you previously copied in `Step 4` by selecting the `Token Entry Box` and pressing `CTRL + V` on your keyboard, and then click `Verify Token` to authenticate.

 {{< imgs
     "./7.png|Verify token"